mmbman/Katagiri/1988-10-16-Blue-Cliff-Record-Case-87-Talk-2.md

 > When that actualization is taking place, it is without exception the complete actualization of life.

-So the life you can see is not life opposed to death.
-Or [life that] you handle by your feeling – good or bad, right or wrong, dislike or like.
+So the life you can see is not life opposed to death, or [life that] you handle by your feeling – good or bad, right or wrong, dislike or like.
 The life you can see is complete actualization.
 This is the form of life, feeling of life you can see, you can hear.
 So what is life?
 Life is something more than you can think.

 And also he said,